jojostx/printf/README.md

 * function pointers
 * arrays, variadic functions, I/O etc.

-It also aims to teach about colloboration as team by requiring the members to actively develop and work on solutions together
+It also aims to teach about collaboration as team by requiring the members to actively develop and work on solutions together